ayousry42/u3brain/Database/Data Modelling.md

 - ---o|-   : One-to-One but none prior
 - ---||-    : One-to-One but one prior.
 - ---|<-  : Many but must have at least one.
-- ---o<- : Many but doesn't need prior.
+- ---o<- : Many but optional.
+- Open arrow --> Exactly 1
+- Closed arrow --> at most 1

 ### Types of Attributes
 1. Simple Attribute: Normal Ellipse.